Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ![MCO Logo](./docs/images/mco-logo.png)

-* The page logo embraces a simple sci-fi astectic.
+* The page logo embraces a simple sci-fi esthetic.
 * Using Exo 2 font to look modern/futurist while still highly readable.
 * The white text has a black drop shadow to add some depth.
 * Globe Icon is used in place of the 'O' in One
-* Simple 3d rotate on globe to be memorable but not anoyingly frequent
+* Simple 3d rotate on globe to be memorable but not annoyingly frequent
 * Size scales down for lower res screens

 ### **Navigation Bar**